 We aim to introduce cuttings from the older species in the Bluebell Wood to the Diamond Jubilee Wood.

-The planting scheme consists of densely planted areas, with glades being created to provide different habitats for different wildlife.
+The planting scheme consists of densely planted areas, with glades being created to provide a range of habitats for the wildlife.

-Burials in this habitat is in diagonal rows.
+Burials in this habitat are arranged in diagonal rows.
 Where there are trees we also provide plots in a circular arrangement for ash interments.

 We hope eventually to establish a wildlife pond in this area to further enhance the biodiversity of this beautiful location.